 Brand owners using a 3rd party manufacturer must begin a consultation process with their suppliers to ensure they are using raw materials which will be going through the necessary authorisation.

-Over the previous six months we have drawn on our vast expertise in the regulatory environment to put all the necessary plans in place to begin the Novel Foods authorisation process for our members.
+We have drawn on our vast expertise in the regulatory environment to put all the necessary plans in place to begin the Novel Foods authorisation process for our members.

 Consumers should also heed the advice given the recent release of information from the Committee Of Toxicology (COT) indicating at certain doses CBD can be harmful to the liver.
 They recommend that anyone taking medication must not consume CBD.